Duncan Sheik (album)

-Duncan Sheik is the first album by the American singer-songwriter Duncan Sheik, released on Atlantic Records on May 20, 1996.
-Three singles were released from it, "Barely Breathing", "She Runs Away" and "Reasons for Living".
+Duncan Sheik is the debut studio album by American singer-songwriter Duncan Sheik.
+It was released on May 20, 1996, through Atlantic Records.
+Three singles were released from the album: "Barely Breathing", "She Runs Away" and "Reasons for Living".
 The album was certified Gold by the Recording Industry Association of America (RIAA) on August 27, 1997, denoting sales of over 500,000 copies in the United States.

 Recording

-Sheik recorded around thirty songs for this album with the producer Rupert Hine while working out a deal with Atlantic (who took over his previous contract from Immortal Records), which left around 18 tracks unheard from these sessions.
+Sheik recorded around 30 songs for this album with the producer Rupert Hine while working out a deal with Atlantic (who took over his previous contract from Immortal Records), which left around 18 tracks unheard from these sessions.
 The only outtake from the album which saw the light, "View from the Other Side", was released as a B-side in 1997.